 What is MACRS Depreciation?

 (US Only) The Modified Accelerated Cost Recovery System (MACRS) is a form of accelerated depreciation enacted by the US Congress in 1981 and 1986.

-The depreciation system was introduced in 1981 as the Accelerated Cost Recovery System (ACRS).
-The intent of Congress was to encourage investment in depreciable assets by allowing accelerated depreciation—and thus larger tax savings in the early years of depreciable life.
-ACRS schedules were used for depreciating assets placed in service between 1980 and 1987.
+Congress introduced the depreciation system in 1981 as the Accelerated Cost Recovery System (ACRS).
+Congress intended to encourage investment in depreciable assets by allowing accelerated depreciation—and thus larger tax savings in the early years of depreciable life.
+Tax payers used ACRS schedules to depreciate assets placed in service between 1980 and 1987.

-ACRS was modified in the United States Tax Reform Act of 1986 and has been known since then as the Modified Accelerated Cost Recovery System (MACRS).
-US taxpayers currently apply MACRS depreciation to asset classes that includes computing equipment, office furniture, automobiles, construction assets, and many others.
+Congress modified ACRS in the United States Tax Reform Act of 1986, naming the new system as the Modified Accelerated Cost Recovery System.
+US taxpayers currently apply MACRS depreciation to asset classes that include computing equipment, office furniture, automobiles, construction assets, and many others.